magento/devdocs/guides/v2.0/cloud/env/environment-vars_over.md

 ---

 ## Environment variables {#cloud-env-set-vars}
 Magento Enterprise Cloud Edition enables you to create variables in your environment that override configuration options.
-For example, we strongly recommend you *immediately* change your Magento Admin URI and administrative user's password to prevent someone guessing your login and changing settings without your knowledge.
+For example, we strongly recommend you *immediately* change your {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} URI and administrative user's password to prevent someone guessing your login and changing settings without your knowledge.

 We support the following types of variables: